-Levey completed a PhD in Composition and Music Theory as a Regents
+Dr. Levey completed a PhD in Composition and Music

-Conservatory of Music.
-Prior to his appointment at IUP, he served as assistant professor of Music at the University of
+Dr. Levey served as assistant professor of Music at the University of

-Pittsburgh at

-Bradford, where he directed programs in music in interdisciplinary
+Pittsburgh at Bradford, where he directed the program in interdisciplinary

 presently studying music by the late American composer Peter Lieberson.

 place in venues such as the Aspen Music Festival, Bowdoin Music Festival, Music07